-Fred Hutch received five years of funding from the National Cancer Institute for new education and training programs for teachers, high school students, and undergraduates.
-This builds on our long-standing efforts and institutional commitment to support the development of the diverse next generation of biomedical scientists.
+Fred Hutch has received five years of funding from the National Cancer Institute for new education and training programs for teachers, high school students, and undergraduates.
+This builds on our long-standing efforts and institutional commitment to support the development of a more diverse next generation of biomedical scientists.

 The new program, Pathways to Cancer Research, will begin accepting participants in 2018 for the programs described below.
-We encourage potential participants to check back frequently for more details, application instructions, and deadlines.
+We encourage potential applicants to check back frequently for more details, application instructions, and deadlines.

 The fellowship provides a two-year professional development research experience for secondary science teachers.
 Participants will develop cancer-focused curricular materials in collaboration with Hutch scientists and other Fellows and test and revise materials on site with Pathways students (see below) as well as in their own classrooms.
 Stipend provided.